steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

 instances in the ``broadcast-rlnc.h`` file, you can comment the callback and its setting in each decoder and just add the line ``decoder.set_trace_stdout ();``.
-With this setting you will remove all the filters and see a more detailed information regarding the simulation.
+With this setting you will remove all the filters and see the full decoder trace in the simulation.
 To avoid a many prints, we will use a low generation and field size with 1 user in the binary field.
 To do so, set the field again to ``kodo_binary`` in ``main.cc`` for the field type, save your files, rebuild and type: ::